LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

    fastq file should be changed to Phred+33 type.
 We recommand using the tool "seqtk" (https://github.com/lh3/seqtk).

-2. Map fastq file to reference genome, and get the BAM file.
+2. Map fastq files to reference genome, and get the BAM files.
 For paired-end data, we recommend 'bwa mem', and for single-end, 'bwa aln'.